 How is epididymitis diagnosed?

-To diagnose epididymitis, the doctor will do a physical exam, and will examine the scrotum to look for a tender area or lump.
-The doctor may also order a urinalysis (urine test) to look for bacteria in the urine.
-In some cases, doctors use an imaging test called an ultrasound to examine the scrotum.
+To diagnose epididymitis, your healthcare provider will examine your scrotum to look for a tender area or lump.
+They may also order a urinalysis (urine test) to look for bacteria in your pee.
+In some cases of epididymitis, ultrasound technology may be used to take diagnostic images of your scrotum.

 Management and Treatment